 This is a study program.
 Students must carry a 15-credit load and are expected to fully participate in all class activities.
-Students will take History, Biology and Intercultural Communication.
+Students will take History, Biology and a third course to be announced in summer 2023.
 See detailed course descriptions below.

 History: History of Australia and New Zealand

 Dr. Bruce Haulman - 5 Social Science Credits